Are you a prospective owner? New to raising chickens? This handy how-to guide for the care of

 chicken coops and kits

-containing everything you'll need to care for your chickens, with prices starting at just $399!
-Click on "Coops/Starter Kits" at left
+containing everything you'll need to care for your chickens, at really affordable prices!
+Click on "chicken coops" at left

 to take a look.)